Andrew Mountbatten-Windsor: Relationship with alleged Chinese spy

-In December 2024 it was reported that Andrew had invited Chris Yang, a Chinese businessman who was initially given the name "H6" in legal documents, to events at royal residences.
-Yang was given permission by a royal aide, Dominic Hampshire, to act on Andrew's behalf when dealing with potential investors in China.
-Yang was barred from entry to the United Kingdom in 2023 due to alleged engagement in "covert and deceptive activity" on behalf of the Chinese Communist Party.
+In December 2024, it was reported that Andrew had invited Chris Yang, a Chinese businessman initially identified as "H6" in legal documents, to events at royal residences.
+Yang had been authorised by a royal aide, Dominic Hampshire, to act on Andrew's behalf when dealing with potential investors in China.
+Yang was barred from entering the United Kingdom in 2023 due to alleged involvement in "covert and deceptive activity" on behalf of the Chinese Communist Party.
 Andrew ceased all contact with Yang following government concerns.
-According to a report by The Telegraph in 2025, Andrew was deemed a potential national security risk by UK intelligence agencies due to his repeated meetings and close relationship with Yang, with concerns dating back to 2021 that his vulnerability and access could be exploited, raising alarms at the highest levels of government.
+According to a 2025 report by The Telegraph, UK intelligence agencies deemed Andrew a potential national‑security risk because of his repeated meetings and close relationship with Yang, with concerns dating back to 2021 that his vulnerability and access could be exploited.

-In 2025 it was reported that in 2018 in London and in 2018 and 2019 in Beijing Andrew had met with Cai Qi, who went on to become the first-ranked member of the Secretariat of the Chinese Communist Party (CCP) and de facto chief of staff to CCP General Secretary Xi Jinping.
-Cai had been suspected of receiving sensitive information from British nationals Christopher Cash and Christopher Berry, though the charges against them were dropped by the Crown Prosecution Service in 2025.
-The meeting in London was to welcome the Beijing delegation with then-Labour leader Jeremy Corbyn, Scottish former first minister Nicola Sturgeon, former Cabinet Office minister David Lidington, and London Mayor Sadiq Khan in attendance.
-Andrew's subsequent meetings involved him expanding and launching his Pitch@Palace business initiative in China.
+In 2025, it was reported that Andrew had met Cai Qi – who later became the first-ranked member of the Secretariat of the Chinese Communist Party (CCP) and de facto chief of staff to Xi Jinping – in London in 2018 and in Beijing in 2018 and 2019.
+Cai had been suspected of receiving sensitive information from British nationals Christopher Cash and Christopher Berry, though charges against them were dropped by the Crown Prosecution Service in 2025.
+The London meeting formed part of a welcome event for a Beijing delegation attended by then-Labour leader Jeremy Corbyn, Scottish former first minister Nicola Sturgeon, former Cabinet Office minister David Lidington, and London Mayor Sadiq Khan.
+Andrew's subsequent meetings with Cai were connected to the expansion and launch of his Pitch@Palace business initiative in China.